Investing in funds: the basics

 Why choose an actively managed fund?

-• The human touch: the benefit of a fund manager's judgement and expertise
+- The human touch: the benefit of a fund manager's judgement and expertise.

-• Flexibility with investments
+- Flexibility with investments.

-• Potential for higher returns than the benchmark
+- Potential for higher returns than the benchmark.

 Passively managed funds

 In comparison, the fund manager of a passively managed fund or index fund aims to replicate the performance of an index, such as the FTSE (Financial Times Stock Exchange) All-Share Index®, rather than outperform it.
-The way a passive fund is managed won't change, no matter how it performs.

 Why choose a passively managed fund?

-• Usually lower charges
+- Usually lower charges.

-• Track the performance of the benchmark
+- Tracks the performance of the benchmark.

 How do you invest in funds?

-To invest in funds, you'll need to use an investment platform (it's like a supermarket, but instead of buying food, you're shopping for funds).
+To invest in funds, you'll need to use an investment platform.
+It's like a supermarket, but instead of buying food, you're shopping for funds.
 Aviva's investment platform offers four ways to select the funds you want to invest in.

 Universal Retirement Fund